10 major mountain ranges in India | subranges | destinations

 Some famous tourist destinations in the Aravali hills are Mount Abu, Udaipur, and Sariska Tiger Reserve.

-8. The Purvanchal range
+The Purvanchal Range

 The Purvanchal range is present in Northeast India.
 It comprises of various local hill systems – Mizo hills, Tripura hills, Patkai bum hills, Naga hills, and Manipur hills.
 The Himalayas bend sharply and move southwards from the state of Arunachal Pradesh forming the Purvanchal range.
 The range moves along the Indo-Myanmar border reaching an elevation of over 3,000 meters at some places.